CBS News in Turmoil, Will Bring in DEI and Trauma Expert After Staff Revolts Over Anchor’s Tough Questioning of Anti-Israel Writer Ta-Nehisi Coates

 The reparations advocate Ta-Nehisi Coates, who has recently made virulently anti-Israel statements.
 Carol Lee Rose/Getty Images for Decolonizing Wealth Project

-The head of CBS News, Wendy McMahon, kicked off the meeting by acknowledging the anniversary of October 7 and turned it over to her chief deputy Adrienne Roark, who oversees news gathering.
+The head of CBS News, Wendy McMahon, kicked off the meeting by acknowledging the anniversary of October 7 and turned it over to her newly minted chief deputy, Adrienne Roark, who oversees news gathering.

-Ms. Roark, who appeared to be reading from a prepared statement, told employees that covering such anniversaries “requires empathy, respect, and a commitment to truth.”
+Ms. Roark, who sounded like she was reading from prepared remarks, told employees that covering such anniversaries “requires empathy, respect, and a commitment to truth.”
 She then read from the CBS News handbook, which she noted has been around since the days of Walter Cronkite.

 “We will still ask tough questions.
 We will still hold people accountable.
 But we will do so objectively, which means checking our biases and opinions at the door,” Ms. Roark read.
 “There are times we fail our audiences and each other.
 We’re in one of those times, and it’s been growing.
 And we’re at a tipping point.
 Many of you have reached out to express concerns about recent reporting.
 Specifically about the ‘CBS Mornings’ Coates interview last week as well as comments made coming out of some of our correspondents’ reporting.”